Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Estimating Treatment Effects under Treatment-Based Sampling

-Condition \ref{con:unconfounded} is the unconfoundedness condition which requires that $(Y_{0},Y_{1})$ is conditionally independent of $D$ given $X$ under $P$.
-Condition \ref{con:overlap} assumes that the conditional probabilities $p_{d}(x)$ and $q_{d}(x)$ are bounded away from zero on the support of $X$.
+\end{condition} Condition \ref{con:unconfounded} is the unconfoundedness condition which requires that $(Y_{0},Y_{1})$ is conditionally independent of $D$ given $X$ under $P$.
+Condition \ref{con:overlap} assumes that the propensity score under $P$ (i.e., $p_{d}(x)$) and the propensity score under $Q$ (i.e., $q_d(x)$) are bounded away from zero on the support of $X$.
 This is violated when part of $X$ is only observed among the treated or untreated subsamples.\footnote{See \cite{Heckman/Ichimura/Todd:97:ReStud} for a discussion on this issue.
-See \cite{Khan/Tamer:10:Eca} for an analysis of situations where Condition \ref{con:overlap} is violated with $p_{1}(x)$ being arbitrarily close to 0 or 1.}
+See \cite{Khan/Tamer:10:Eca} for an analysis of situations where Condition \ref{con:overlap} is violated with $p_{d}(x)$ being arbitrarily close to 0 or 1.}